-- Making literacy part of our community – We are in the process of setting up a ‘Peer Readers Group’, where pupils in Key Stage 4 will spend time listening to younger pupils in Key Stage 3 read aloud.
+- Making literacy part of our community – A ‘Peer Readers Group’, where pupils in Key Stage 4 spend time listening to younger pupils in Key Stage 3 read aloud, guiding their pronunciation and providing feedback.
 This helps build confidence in literacy and reinforces Acle Academy’s proud ethos of being a community as well as a place of learning.

 Progress Tutor (Literacy)